top of page

 I have been reprimanded several times for feeding street dogs (to which I pay no notice) – but I really wish the people of Kerala could do better here.
 On a selfish note, it's really hard to enjoy your holiday surrounded by starving and sick dogs and puppies, and on a grander scale, street dogs are PART OF THE COMMUNITY and should be treated as such.

-I work with an organisation in Kerala called Cherai Tails which I talk about in my Summer Newsletter - where you'll find more info on how you can help the street dogs of Kerala through volunteering or donating.
+I work with an organisation in Kerala called Cherai Tails - check out their website to find out how you can help the street dogs of Kerala through volunteering or donating.

 I Dream of Mangoes volunteering at Cherai Tails